chrisarawson/SSD/README.md

 <li> A plot of the data broken by a factor, the bootstrapped lognormal fit to the data and 95% confidence intervals.</li>

-Sample data is contained in the file LC50.csv
+Sample data is contained in the file LC50.csv collated by Amelia Wenger

 Written by C.Rawson based on code from Eduard Szocs (http://edild.github.io/ssd/)